IVEO-AB/jquery-scrollspy/README.md

 ## Contribute

 To contribute to the project, you will first need to install [gulp](gulpjs.com) globally on your system.
-Once complete change the directory to the plugin and run the following command:
+Once complete change the working directory to the plugin and run the following command:

 ```shell
     npm install